Synavera-Discorporated/Syn-Syu/README.md

 Bash code follows the Synavera Script Etiquette guidelines (see `docs/`).
 Contributions should include appropriate logging and remain shellchecked where possible.

+For a formal description of Syn-Syu’s capabilities and safety guarantees, see `docs/synspek.yaml` (capabilities) and `docs/synspek_checks.yaml` (test charter).

 ## License